The Ultimate Guide to the B2B Buyer’s Journey

 Because this is the stage where buyers evaluate options and draw up shortlists.

 Approach likely prospects with the educational content developed by marketing.
 Demonstrate how your product/service delivers results that exceed the competition.
 Case studies and other social proof are very useful here.

 How has the B2B buyer’s journey changed?
 Watch this discussion from Cognism’s marketing leaders to find out 🎬

 At this stage, buyers have clearly defined their goal or challenge and have committed to addressing it.

-Once they narrow down their choices to just a few companies, they’ll return to the research stage again.
-But this time diving even deeper into each company’s specific offerings to see how they can address their particular pain points.
+Once they’ve narrowed down their choices to just a few companies, they’ll return to the research stage.
+This time, they’ll dive even deeper into each company’s offerings, reviewing how they address their pain points.

-This is the stage where they’ll start reaching out to sales reps for further inquiries or personalized product demos, so that they can really drill down into the features that matter to their teams.
+In this buying journey stage, they’ll reach out to sales reps for further inquiries or to sit in on personalised product demos.
+Your buyers will want to really drill down into the features that matter to their teams.

-Sales reps have to help the buyer understand what’s important and what are the benefits of making a change.
-They always have to act like a trusted advisor and put themselves in the buyer’s shoes.
+Sales reps have to help the buyer see the benefits of making a change.

-To get a sign-off from their C-suite colleagues, your buyers will begin focusing on content that contains information about pricing, ROI, and the bottom line to justify their expenditure.
+To get sign-off from their C-suite colleagues, your buyers will want to see content that addresses things like pricing and ROI.
+They’ll want to justify spending money on your brand.